 Our tip will be online shortly.
 Please check back soon.

 A seven furlong Group 2 event for fillies, recent winners have struggled to go on to make decent three-year-olds.
-Speciosa and Finsceal Beo won the race back to back years in 2005 and 2006 before following up in the 1000 Guineas the next spring so this has been a solid trial for the Classics in the past.
-Our 2017 preview for the Rockfel Stakes is below.
+Speciosa and Finsceal Beo won the race back-to-back in 2005 and 2006 before following up in the 1000 Guineas the next spring, so this has been a solid trial for the Classics in the past.
+Read on for our free betting tips, predictions and analysis.

 IN SUMMARY: It’s very hard to get away from NYALETI who was an impressive winner of a Group 3 at Ascot in July and she was only headed late on over the mile at the St Leger meeting on her latest start.
 She will be much happier dropped back a furlong in distance and she should have far too much speed for this field under James Doyle.
 The most interesting danger is Lightening Quick who won on debut in good fashion and is completely unexposed.

 1 BUTTERSCOTCH – Won a maiden at the third attempt when taking a race at Naas in June, allowed to dictate her own fractions when second to Clemmie in a Group 3 on her latest start.
 She has claims on that form and she’s progressing, but she won’t have a soft lead here which does dampen her claims.

 2 CAPOMENTO – Won on debut before finishing a close second at Sandown on her penultimate start, only denied by a nose.
 She was below form on her latest start at Deauville which is concerning and needs a bit more here to feature.
 Each way claims, but she’s unlikely to be good enough to win this.

 3 CLUB TROPICANA – Showed some promise on debut and, although she did improve when third at Kempton in a Conditions race, she was likely flattered with her proximity to the leaders.
 Far more is needed in a tougher race and she’s readily dismissed.